Six Ways to Salvage Your Mental Health in the Pandemic

 Though physical activity is the final point, it may be the most important.
 Endless studies have shown that exercise reduces stress levels and boosts immune functioning.
 But now there is further evidence that exercise can reduce the likelihood of anxiety and depression.
 A survey of pregnant and postpartum women in the first couple of months of the pandemic found that those who engaged in moderate intensity physical activity had significantly lower scores for both anxiety and depression than those who did not.
 Remaining active during the pandemic could be your first line of defense against pandemic-induced mental health issues.

 Outdoor activities such as walking, running, and bicycling can lift your mood while allowing you to maintain a safe social distance from others.
 With the plethora of virtual options that have cropped up recently, it couldn’t be easier to exercise without leaving the house or hitting the gym.
-To name a few, you can access fitness classes through apps like Peloton, Orange Theory, Aaptiv, Bulldog Yoga, and SHRED, as well as free workouts on YouTube.
 Practicing yoga from the tranquility of your own home is especially beneficial for your mental health, since on top of the physical perks, it often incorporates mindfulness, breathing, and meditation exercises.
 Daily physical activity also helps you sleep better, which is critical for maintaining a full resilience tank.

 Taking these six steps to bolster your social, mental, and physical well-being will, in turn, equip you with lifelong skills that can uplift you in times of crisis like the ongoing pandemic.
-If you’ve tried these self-help strategies and are still struggling, please consult with a mental health professional.
+If you’ve tried these self-help strategies and are still struggling, reach out for help.
 Remember: we are all in this and will get through this together!

 With Warmth and Wellness,